permguard/permguard/site/content/docs/concepts/accounts/identities.md

 An `identity` is an unique entity that represents either an **user** or a **role**.

+{{< callout context="note" icon="info-circle" >}}
+In the context of the [MagicFarmacia sample](/docs/overview/adoption-through-example#integration-use-case-pharmacy-branch-management), there would be multiple users and roles representing the various branches and positions within the pharmacy, such as the `pharmacist` role.

+Moreover, in the example, there are two sample identity sources: one for `Google` and one for `Facebook`.
+{{< /callout >}}

 Identities are linked to identity sources.

 ```json